WAWATA TOPU – MERMAIDS OF TIMOR-LESTE

 August 2014 — 37th Festival de Cinéma de Douarnenez, France.

 June 2014 — 34th NAFA (Nordic Anthropological Film Association Festival), Isafjordur, The University Center of the Westfjords, Iceland.
+Acquired in the NAFA collection.

 April 2014 — Selected in the top ten documentary category at the AOFA (American Online Film Awards).